LAURELBROOK NURSING HOME in Dayton, TN

 Pros

-• pro The facility is described as an excellent nursing home with caring staff and very clean surroundings.
+• pro The facility is an excellent nursing home with caring staff, very clean, and an overall wonderful place to be.

 • pro The staff truly cares for the patients.